gioblu/PJON/specification/obsolete/PJON-protocol-specification-v3.2.md

 * Devices are identified by a unique 8 bits device id
 * Buses are identified with a 32 bits bus id
 * Many buses can coexist on the same medium
-* A synchronous acknowledgement can be requested (see [Acknowledge specification v2.0](/specification/PJON-protocol-acknowledge-specification-v2.0.md))
+* Synchronous and or asynchronous acknowledgement can be requested (see [Acknowledge specification v1.0](/specification/PJON-protocol-acknowledge-specification-v1.0.md))
 * Network services are identified with a 16 bits port id